curl/curl/docs/libcurl/libcurl-security.md

 be used to mitigate against this.

-A malicious server could cause libcurl to download an infinite amount of data, potentially causing all of memory or disk to be filled.
+A malicious server could cause libcurl to download an infinite amount of data, potentially causing system resources to be exhausted resulting in a system or application crash.
 Setting the CURLOPT_MAXFILESIZE_LARGE(3) option is not sufficient to guard against this.
 Instead, applications should monitor the amount of data received within the write or progress callback and abort once the limit is reached.

 A malicious HTTP server could cause an infinite redirection loop, causing a denial-of-service.
 This can be mitigated by using the